 To solve serious school problems federal, state, and district policymakers take “good” ideas, find the right people to implement them faithfully on a small scale (e.g., pilots, “experimental” projects), and then, spread the results across a larger playing field to reach the largest number of students.
 Or scaling up, in policy-talk.
 That is how reform should be done.

 That policy “wisdom”–so rational on its surface (often called a research and development strategy to jump-start innovation)–has dominated reform for the past half-century.
 The results, however, have been sometimes disappointing, and occasionally disastrous.
 Unanticipated issues arose.
+Flaws in the original design went unaddressed.
 Faulty implementation occurred.
 Unexpected consequences popped up.
-Sufficient resources went unallocated.
-Educators lacked capacity.
+Insufficient resources were allocated.
+Educators lacked capabilities.
 The list of reasons documenting the failure of scaling up innovations from pilots to entire districts or states gets longer as reforms entered the public school arena decade after decade.

 How about some examples?